cakephp/docs/en/development/configuration.rst

     HMAC salt when doing symetric encryption.
 Asset.timestamp
-    Appends a timestamp which is last modified time of the particular file at the end of asset files urls (CSS, JavaScript, Image) when using proper helpers.
+    Appends a timestamp which is last modified time of the particular file at the end of asset files URLs (CSS, JavaScript, Image) when using proper helpers.
     Valid values:
     (bool) false - Doesn't do anything (default)